korzepadawid/hacker-news-bot/README.md

 # hacker-news-bot 👩‍💻

-An AWS Lambda function that scrapes the [Hacker News](https://news.ycombinator.com/) and posts a tweet.
+An AWS Lambda function that publishes submissions from Hacker news on Twitter.
+Amazon EventBridge invokes the AWS Lambda function that scrapes Hacker News and publishes tweets then.
+The script replies to its previous tweets sequentially.

 ## Table of contents 📕
 - [Tech](#tech)